Chicago IL 60606

 Scott is a member of the National Association of College and University Attorneys (NACUA) and the Association for Student Conduct Administration (formerly known as the Association for Student Judicial Affairs).
 Scott has served on several NACUA committees and has presented nationally at a number of NACUA and other higher education conferences.

 Scott co-authored “Managing Violent and Other Troubling Students: The Role of Threat Assessment Teams on Campus,” a comprehensive article in the May 2008 edition of the Journal of College and University Law that was awarded the 2008 Association of University and College Counseling Center Directors Professional Scholarship Media Award.
-Scott was recognized in Illinois Super Lawyers in 2013 and has also been selected for inclusion on the Illinois Super Lawyers Rising Stars list from 2009-2011.
+Scott has been recognized in Illinois Super Lawyers since 2013.
+In 2017, Scott was named a Leading Lawyer by Law Bulletin Publishing.

 Representative Experience click to view